cris-cmk/genesis-loans/README.md

 # genesis Loan Management

 This is a Loan Management Dashboard built with React and Firebase.
 The dashboard allows users to apply for loans, view the loan details, and manage loan information.
-The app includes features such as form validation, submitting loan details, displaying recent loans, and calculating the total loan amount and number of loans.
+The app includes features such as form validation, submitting loan details, displaying recent loans, and calculating the total loan amount and number of loans.The project has many features that are yet to be completed but the plan is to build up on what I will be learning and implement the features progressively

 ## Features
 - **User Registration**: New Users are able to register into the platform by providing the required details